Managing Content Structure & Access

 The inheritance of sharing permissions in the Workspace folder hierarchy, as described above, is maintained at its full depth unless interrupted by mismatched permissions between a parent folder and its child folder.
 In short, a parent folder’s permission set must be present in its child folder to maintain inheritance continuity – the child is otherwise ‘detached’ from its parent, in permission inheritance terms.

 A child folder that is detached from its parent will no longer inherit any changed/updated permissions from its parent.
 While the folder hierarchy permission inheritance is effectively broken at this point, it remains contiguous below the detached point.
-The full depth of folder permission inheritance will be restored if either the parent or child folder permissions are changed so that the parent permissions are present in the child again – the child is then ‘re-attached’ to its parent.
+The full depth of folder permission inheritance will be restored if either the parent or child folder permissions are changed so that the parent permissions are present in the child again – the child is then ‘re-attached’ to its parent, in permissions inheritance terms.

 Points of note:

-• If a parent folder and its child folder include a Read permission and the matching child permission is changed to Read/Write, it will remain attached to its parent because it includes the matching Read capability of the parent – the Read capability is common to both.
+, it will remain attached to its parent (permission inheritance is maintained) because it includes the matching Read capability of the parent – the Read capability is common to both. -

-• When adding a permission to a folder it will effectively overwrite the same permission in a child folder if the child is at a lower access level.
-For example, if the Librarians Read/Write permission is added to a folder and its child folder has an existing Librarians Read entry, this will be overwritten/upgraded to a Librarians Read/Write entry.
+When adding a permission to a folder it will effectively overwrite the same permission in a child folder if the child is at a lower access level.
+For example, if the

 Moving Folders